Release notes

 The download button

-The button that previously downloaded a CSV file now downloads an Excel file.
+The button you previously used to download a CSV file now downloads an Excel file.

 For editors: